Charlie Sheen: 2012–present

+In 2012, Sheen returned to television in Anger Management, the spin-off of the film of the same name.
+The series ended after a 100-episode run in the second season in late 2014.

-In 2012, Sheen was cast to star alongside Jason Schwartzman and Bill Murray in Roman Coppola's surreal comedy film A Glimpse Inside the Mind of Charles Swan III.
+Also in 2012, Sheen was cast to star alongside Jason Schwartzman and Bill Murray in Roman Coppola's surreal comedy film A Glimpse Inside the Mind of Charles Swan III.
 That same year he voiced Dex Dogtective in the Lionsgate animated comedy Foodfight (2012).
 For the 2013 film Machete Kills, in which Sheen played the President of the United States, he was credited under his birth name Carlos Estévez.
 It was a one-time move due to the film's Hispanic theme; it was Sheen's idea to use his birth name for the film.
 The trailer and opening credits for the film used an "and introducing..." tag when showing Sheen's birth name.
 Sheen's next feature film project was the ensemble film 9/11 (2017), an adaptation of the 9/11 stage play Elevator written by Patrick Carson.
 The film also featured Whoopi Goldberg, Gina Gershon, Luis Guzmán, Wood Harris, Jacqueline Bisset, and Bruce Davison.
 Sheen's performance gained mixed reviews.
 Film critic Alonso Duralde of TheWrap wrote Sheen now "lacks the vitality he once brought to the screen, but neither does he embarrass himself."

 In October 2018, Sheen flew to Australia for his "An Evening with Charlie Sheen" tour.
 During this time, he filmed an advert for car servicing company Ultra Tune, which was the next installment in their controversial "Unexpected Situations" series alongside Parnia Porsche, Laura Lydall, Tyana Hansen, and Imogen Lovell.

 In 2025 a two-part documentary about Sheen titled aka Charlie Sheen was released on Netflix.